-Net sales for the quarter ended August 3, 2024 totaled \$13.5 billion, a 6% increase versus second quarter fiscal 2024 net sales of \$12.8 billion.
-This increase reflects a 4% increase in comp store sales, a 2% increase from non-comp store sales and a neutral foreign currency exchange rate impact.
-Net sales from our e-commerce sites combined amounted to less than 2% of total sales for each of the second quarters of fiscal 2025 and fiscal 2024.
+Net sales for the quarter ended August 3, 2024 November 2, 2024 totaled \$13.5 billion \$14.1 billion, a 6% increase versus second third quarter fiscal 2024 net sales of \$12.8 billion \$13.3 billion.
+This increase reflects a 4% 3% increase in comp store sales, a 2% increase from non-comp store sales and a neutral 1% positive foreign currency exchange rate impact.
+Net sales from our e-commerce sites combined amounted to less than 2% of total sales for each of the second third quarters of fiscal 2025 and fiscal 2024.

-Net sales for the six months ended August 3, 2024 totaled \$25.9 billion, a 6% increase versus net sales of \$24.5 billion for the first six months fiscal 2024.
+Net sales for the six nine months ended August 3, 2024 November 2, 2024 totaled \$25.9 billion \$40.0 billion, a 6% increase versus net sales of \$24.5 billion \$37.8 billion for the first six nine months fiscal 2024.
 This increase reflects a 3% increase in comp store sales, a 3% increase from non-comp store sales and a neutral foreign currency exchange rate impact.
-Net sales from our e-commerce sites combined amounted to less than 2% of total sales for each of the first six months of fiscal 2025 and fiscal 2024.
+Net sales from our e-commerce sites combined amounted to less than 2% of total sales for each of the first six nine months of fiscal 2025 and fiscal 2024.

-Comp store sales increased 4% for the second quarter of fiscal 2025 and increased 6% for the second quarter of fiscal 2024.
-Comp store sales increased 3% for the first six months of fiscal 2025 and increased 4% for the first six months of fiscal 2024.
-Both home and apparel comp store sales (as defined below) growth performed in line with the consolidated comp store sales increase for both the second quarter and the first six months of fiscal 2025.
-Comp store sales for both periods were driven by an increase in customer transactions.
+Comp store sales increased 4% 3% for the second third quarter of fiscal 2025 and increased 6% for the second third quarter of fiscal 2024.
+Comp store sales increased 3% for the first six nine months of fiscal 2025 and increased 4% 5% for the first six nine months of fiscal 2024.
+Both While both home comp store sales growth (as defined below) and apparel comp store sales growth (as defined below) growth performed in line with the consolidated were positive, home comp store sales increase growth outperformed apparel comp store sales growth for both the second third quarter and the first six nine months of fiscal 2025.
+Comp store sales for both periods the third quarter of fiscal 2025 were driven by an increase in customer transactions, partially offset by a decrease in average basket.
+Comp store sales for the first nine months of fiscal 2025 were driven by an increase in customer transactions.

-As of August 3, 2024, both our store count and selling square footage increased 2% compared to the end of the second quarter last year.
+As of August 3, 2024 November 2, 2024, both our store count and selling square footage increased 2% compared to the end of the second third quarter last year.